agavrilov76/ExpectIt/README.md

 characters before the match including the matching string are removed.
 The next match is performed for the updated buffer.

+## Thread safety notes

+The send methods are generally thread safe as long as the underlying output streams are thread safe to.
+In other words it is safe to send data from one thread and expect the results in another.

+The expect methods are not thread safe since they mutate the state of the expect buffers.

 ## Interacting with OS process

 Here is an example of interacting with a spawn process: